 The John Zalcberg OAM Award for Excellence in AGITG Research

-Pictured – L to R: Professor Tim Price AGITG Chair; Professor John Simes recipient of the 2018 John Zalcberg OAM Award for Excellence in AGITG Research and Professor John Zalcberg OAM.
+Pictured – L to R: Professor Tim Price AGITG Chair; Professor Val Gebski recipient of the 2019 John Zalcberg OAM Award for Excellence in AGITG Research and Professor John Zalcberg OAM

-Applications for the 2019 John Zalcberg OAM Award are now closed.
+Applications for the AGITG 2020 John Zalcberg OAM Award will open early next year.
+Stay tuned!

 The John Zalcberg OAM Award for Excellence in AGITG Research recognises a member of the Australasian Gastro-Intestinal Trials Group (AGITG) who has made a significant and outstanding leadership contribution to AGITG research over a sustained period.